cjhang/notes/Astro-ph/astroph2021.md

 This week several papers focus on the AGN, the insteresting ones:

 1. [Radcliﬀe et al.](http://arxiv.org/abs/2103.08575) **Nowhere to Hide: Radio-faint AGN in the GOODS-N ﬁeld **The performance of difference AGN selecting methods on a sample of VLBI AGN sample: no single method can find all VLBI AGN; X-ray current are not sensitive for highly obscured AGN; a fraction of VLBI AGN in starburst system (another evidence for the AGN may play a role in SMGs)
-2. [Efstathious et al.](https://arxiv.org/abs/2103.08032) Another SED confirmed AGN dominated starburst galaxy at z~4.3: Good example to show the importance of AGN for SMGs, but again SED may only sensitive to this kind of strong AGN
+2. [Efstathious et al.](https://arxiv.org/abs/2103.08032) Another SED confirmed AGN dominated starburst galaxy at z~4.3: Good example to show the importance of AGN for SMGs, but again SED may only sensitive to this kind of strong AGN. **They data analysis should be questioned**

 [Andrea Ferrara & Celine Peroux](http://arxiv.org/abs/2103.06887) Analysed the three ways of dust destruction which aims to explain the dust decreasing from z=1->0, they conclude that dust destroyed by SN shocks have been overestimated before